eternalfusion/OpenAIAuth/README.md

-# OpenAIAuth
+# OpenAIAuth API
-OpenAI Authentication Library for ChatGPT
+Simple OpenAI Auth API utilizing OpenAIAuth library in Docker

 # Credits
 Thank you to: